MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/reportinstance-saveasxml-method.md

 ## Remarks
 You can use the SaveAsXML method on the global Report object and on Report variables.
 If, at design time, you do not know the specific report that you want to run, then use the static version of the SaveAsXml method, see [Report.SaveAsXml(Integer, Text [, var Record])](./report-saveasxml-method.md).

-When you call the SaveAsXML method, the report is generated and saved to "*FileName*."
+When you call the SaveAsXML method, the report is generated and saved to the file specified in "*FileName*."
 The request page is not shown.

 [!INCLUDE[report_download_file](../../includes/include-report-download-file.md)]